frogermcs/frogermcs.github.io/_posts/2016-10-18-activities-multibinding-in-dagger-2.md

 {% gist frogermcs/e33c129125c98931bfeea32c6a6efee7 AppComponent.java %}

-Thanks to this declaration we Dagger knows that `MainActivityComponent` has access to dependencies from `AppComponent`.
+Thanks to this declaration Dagger knows that `MainActivityComponent` has access to dependencies from `AppComponent`.

 Having this, injection in `MainActivity` looks similar to: